How to get more accounting clients?

 Be proactive about this.
 For example: Are your staff on the look out for opportunities to upsell or cross-sell in their interactions with clients?
 Could you add a “Service of the month” feature to your email newsletter to let your client base know what else you do?

 Traditional business networking groups were hit hard by COVID restrictions, but most have managed to pivot successfully to a digital format.
-Many people have complemented the Zoom calls with more LinkedIn and social media activity to further extend their reach.
-And as rules relax, face-to-face networking will be sure to make a comeback.
+Many people have complemented the Zoom calls with more LinkedIn and social media activity to further extend their reach and face-to-face networking has made a comeback as events this year have showed.

 If you were already a networker you’ll know that it actually overlaps with the referral tactics we spoke about earlier.
 But rather than focusing on the mechanics of people making a referral, instead networking builds up the number of people who “know, like and trust” you and are prepared to recommend your services.